PaperMC/PaperDocs/source/about/faq.rst

 Paper requires the Java Runtime Environment to run.
 Specifically, it requires at least Java version 8.
 Once that is installed you're all good to go!
-If you don't already have a Java 8 Runtime, `it's easy to download and install <http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>`_.
+If you don't already have a Java 8 Runtime, `it's easy to download and install <https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot>`_.

 See our docs on starting out: :doc:`/server/getting-started`

 Where do I get it?
 ------------------

-Builds of Paper are already available from our `continuous integration server <https://ci.destroystokyo.com/job/Paper/>`_.
+Builds of Paper are already available on our `site's download page <https://papermc.io/downloads>`_.

-Alternatively, you can always get the latest build by clicking `this link <https://ci.destroystokyo.com/job/Paper/lastSuccessfulBuild/artifact/paperclip.jar>`_.
+Alternatively, for more automated access, builds are available via a RESTful :doc:`/site/api`

 Server Administrators
 =====================